Fish & Water

-Spotted seatrout (Cynoscion nebulosus) belong to the drum family Scianidae.
-Other locally common members of the drum family include the Atlantic croaker, southern king fish (ground mullet), black drum, and red drum.
-Spotted seatrout, also known as specks or speckled trout, are found in shallow coastal waters from Tampico, Mexico through the Gulf of Mexico and up the east coast to New York.
+Spotted sea trout (Cynoscion nebulosus) belong to the drum family Sciaenidae.
+Other common members of the drum family encountered in Alabama include the Atlantic croaker, southern king fish (ground mullet), black drum, and red drum.
+Spotted sea trout, also known as specks or speckled trout, are found in shallow coastal waters from Tampico, Mexico, through the Gulf of Mexico and up the East Coast to New York.

-Spotted seatrout reportedly spawn from April to October.
-Within this time period, there are two spawning peaks; one occurs in the spring, and a second occurs later in the summer.
+Spotted sea trout spawn from April to October.
+Within this time period, there are two spawning peaks: one in the spring and one later in the summer.

 Spawning begins near sunset and lasts for several hours.
 Males congregate over grass, rubble, or shell areas near channels and in deeper passes near barrier islands where they produce drumming or knocking sounds to attract females.
 Contact among fish stimulates the release of sperm and eggs into the water where fertilization takes place.

 Water temperature and salinity influence the location and time of spawning.
 Spawning is unlikely at water temperatures below 68 degrees F, and most spawning occurs at temperatures between 70 and

 86 degrees F. Low salinities are not conducive to egg and larval survival, and spotted sea trout usually do not spawn in salinities below 7 to 10 parts per thousand.
 Most spawning occurs between 17 and 35 parts per thousand.
 For specks spawning in Mobile Bay, salinity may be a major factor.
 It is not unusual to have high river flows in April or May, which result in very low salinities in the bay.
 Some bay areas that are normally good spawning habitats may have salinities too low to support spawning.
 Research from Louisiana indicates that under these low salinity conditions, specks move to higher salinity areas for spawning.